 Our experienced Sacramento auto accident lawyers are prepared to help you file a claim and gather evidence to help bolster your claim.

 If you have questions about your legal options after a crash, call us today to schedule a free legal consultation.

 In California, drivers who are involved in an accident resulting in injury or death are legally required to file a police report within 24 hours of the accident.

-Accidents that involve injuries, death or property damage of more than $1,000 must also be reported to the Department of Motor Vehicles (DMV) within 10 days.
+Accidents that involve injuries or property damage of more than $1,000 must also be reported to the Department of Motor Vehicles (DMV) within 10 days.

-Police reports generally are also reported to the DMV, so if you have filed a police report, you may not have to file a second report with the DMV.
+Police reports are generally reported to the DMV, so if you have filed a police report, you may not have to file a second report with the DMV.
 However, double-check that the officer handling your accident case did his or her due diligence and reported the crash accordingly.

-If you did not call the police after your accident and still need to file a claim, still proceed as you would any other claim.
+If you did not call the police after your accident and still need to file a claim, you can still proceed as you would with any other claim.